cl4cnam/funcSug/README.md

 > **Goal**: facilitating **programming of interactivity**<br>
 > **Non-goals**: improving speed of execution, facilitating data structuration, object management, mutability, types

 For this aim, it uses the "**concurrent way**" or more exactly the "**logically parallel way**".
-That is, it introduces concurrency where no concurrency seems mandatory.
+That is, it introduces explicit concurrency where no concurrency seems present or mandatory.
 The concurrency is reputed to be very difficult.
-However, amazingly, many cases are simpler with concurrency!
+However, amazingly, many cases are simpler with explicit concurrency!

 This "**concurrent way**" is expressed thanks to additional control flow instructions (beyond `if`, `while`, `for`,...):
 - `parallel` / `parallel exitAfter ... finished` / `parallel(select ...)` / `parallel(for ... in ...)`,